Where are the sessions held?

 When should I arrive?

-We recommend that you arrive in good time, to be changed and ready track centre 30min before your test session.
+We recommend that you arrive in good time, to be changed and ready at the test location 30min before your test session.
 In the days before the session you'll receive a final confirmation email explaining the details of where to be and what to bring.

 What happens during the session?

 Before your session you will have a short meeting with the session analyst to discuss and finalise your session protocol and directions for testing.
-You will then have a short acclimatisation period where you warm up on track, before performing runs (laps of the track), changing equipment or position between runs.
+You will then have a short acclimatisation period where you warm up, before performing runs (either laps of the track or short intervals in the wind tunnel), changing equipment or position between runs.

 How much can I expect to test?